arjenpdevries/extension-template/docs/README.md

 Note that `--recurse-submodules` will ensure DuckDB is pulled which is required to build the extension.

 ## Building
+### Build Performance
+Before using this template, we highly recommend setting up [ninja](https://ninja-build.org/) and [ccache](https://ccache.dev/) setup should take only a few minutes and this reduced build times (especially rebuild times) significantly.

 ### Managing dependencies
 DuckDB extensions uses VCPKG for dependency management.
 Enabling VCPKG is very simple: follow the [installation instructions](https://vcpkg.io/en/getting-started) or just run the following:
 ```shell